Preview for Service of Word and Sacrament, October 8, 2023

-This weekly study guide seeks to help us prepare for the upcoming Sunday service and teaching.
+This weekly study guide seeks to help members, friends, and visitors prepare for the upcoming Sunday service and teaching.

 Call to Worship

 One: Let us offer our prayers to God

 Many: in earnest praise and honest seeking.

 One: Let us practice our faith

 Many: in hopes of being of genuine help.

 One: Let us stand up and be counted

 God, you call us to an outward expression of our faith, though not one that seeks glory for ourselves.
 We try to give from what we have not so that we can be celebrated, but so that others can be blessed.
 Rid us of selfish intentions, and yet help us to leverage our generosity to inspire the generosity of others.
 Give us eyes to recognize the many ways in which others give, and bring us together as those who care for our shared world.

 Sermon Focus & Title Attention,Sermon on the Mount 5 Robert McClellan